- Last Updated on Friday, 22 November 2013 13:57

-AYSO Summary of the 2012 FIFA Law Changes prepared and reviewed by our National Referee Advisory Commission.
+AYSO Summary of the Fédération Internationale de Football Association (FIFA, English: International Federation of Association Football) Law Changes prepared and reviewed by our National Referee Advisory Commission.

 There are the six certification levels for AYSO referees.
 Here is a brief description of the requirements for each.
-Contact your Regional Commisioner (RC) for more details:
+Contact your Regional Commisioner (RC) under the Regions page for more details:

 (minimum age 10)